gradle/common-custom-user-data-maven-extension/README.md

 You can apply additional configuration beyond what is contributed by the Common Custom User Data Maven extension by default.
 The additional configuration happens in a specific
 Groovy script.
 This is a good intermediate step before creating your own extension.

-The Common Custom User Data Maven extension checks for a `.mvn/gradle-enterprise-custom-user-data.groovy` Groovy script in your root project.
+The Common Custom User Data Maven extension checks for a `.mvn/gradle-enterprise-custom-user-data.groovy` or `.mvn/develocity-custom-user-data.groovy` Groovy script in your root project.
 If the file exists, it evaluates the script with the following bindings:

 - `gradleEnterprise` (type: [GradleEnterpriseApi](https://docs.gradle.com/enterprise/maven-extension/api/com/gradle/maven/extension/api/GradleEnterpriseApi.html)): _configure Develocity_